havron/daas/README.md

 the database will be loaded with fixtures (test/dummy data) when you stand the `docker` containers up -- so you can interact with a "living" site.

-5. run `docker-compose up` to start the marketplace!
+5. run `docker-compose up` to start the marketplace! (it will likely take a minute or two for all of the containers to settle)

-6. the web front end is available at [http://localhost:8000](http:localhost:8000) on your host (view in your browser). the experience APIs are at [http://localhost:8001](http://localhost:8001) and the entity/model APIs are at [http://localhost:8002](http://localhost:8002) (however, they only communicate with JSON responses).
+6. the web front end is available at [http://localhost:8000](http:localhost:8000) on your host (view in your browser). the experience APIs are at [http://localhost:8001](http://localhost:8001) and the entity/model APIs are at [http://localhost:8002](http://localhost:8002) (however, they only communicate with JSON responses). other `docker` containers have exposed ports mostly for debug purposes.

 7. have questions? contact us! `{mdk6jd, jat9kf, sgh7cc} @ virginia.edu`